kenjyoung/MinAtar/README.md

 ### Using GUI class
-We also include a slightly more complex GUI for visualize the environments and optionally handle user input.
+We also include a slightly more complex GUI to visualize the environments and optionally handle user input.
 This GUI is used in examples/human_play.py to play as a human and examples/agent_play.py to visualize the performance of trained agents.
 To use the GUI you can import it in your code with:
 ```python
 from minatar import GUI
 ```